 Guest of Honor awards

-Guest of Honor (GOH) awards are a Milestone Reward that gives you the ability to gift someone (including yourself) Globalist status for a single stay, up to 7 nights.
+Guest of Honor (GOH) awards are a Milestone Reward that lets you gift someone (including yourself) Globalist status for a single stay of up to 7 nights.
 This works with both paid and award stays.
 Additionally, when given to another person, the giver will receive an elite qualifying night upon completion of the stay.
 Those with lifetime Globalist status will receive 5 Guest of Honor Awards on March 1 of every year.

 Guest of Honor Details